JJay1010/JJay1010.github.io/docs/README.md

 ---

 ## Intro
 Hello, I am an undergraudate student in Sungkyunkwan University(SKKU).
 I’m double majoring Computer Science and Chemistry, expected to finish at August 2024.
 After graudation, I’m planning to pursue graudate degree.
-I’m currently submitting application to graudate programs in US!
+I’m currently submitting application to graudate programs in US for Fall 2024 !

+## Research Interest
+* System for ML, ML for System
+* Cloud Computing
+* Green Computing

+## Education
+* Sungkyunkwan University (SKKU), Seoul, Korea Undergraduate Student (Mar.2020 - present)

+    `---` • Bachelor of Science in Department of Computer Science and Engineering
+    •	Bachelor of Science in Department of Chemistry
+    •	GPA 4.32/4.5 (98.2/100)

+* University of British Columbia (UBC), Vancouver, Canada Exchange Student (Jan.
+2022 – April.
+2022)

 <!--
 Here you should be able to find everything you need to know to accomplish the most common tasks when blogging with Hydejack.
 Should you think something is missing, [please let me know](mailto:mail@qwtel.com).